EvaMaeRey/io/README.md

 towards, code-first, reproducible and elegant data products.
-I also taught sections of MA206 Introduction to Statistics and Probability in the Mathematics Department, and oversaw five independent studies focused on tool-building for statistical education.
+I also taught sections of MA206 Introduction to Statistics and Probability in the Mathematics Department, and oversaw five independent studies focused on tool-building for statistical education (2X Fall AY2022, 1X Spring AY2022, 2X Spring AY2023).

-I have taught statistical methodology at the University of Denver’s Josef Korbel School of International Studies Visiting Teaching Assistant Professor and have lectured at the Technische Universität Dresden’s Center for International Studies and have consulted on a project with the Violence Prevention Research Program at the University of California Davis.
-My PhD is from the University of Illinois, where my dissertation won 2018 Burkholder Award for Best Dissertation in the Political Science department of the University of Illinois.
+From Fall AY2018-Spring AY2020, I taught statistical methodology at the University of Denver’s Josef Korbel School of International Studies Visiting Teaching Assistant Professor, and previously lectured at the Technische Universität Dresden’s Center for International Studies (Spring AY2016 and Spring AY2018).
+My PhD is from the University of Illinois, where my dissertation won Burkholder Award for Best Dissertation in the Political Science Department of the University of Illinois.

-I study effectiveness of international institutions and law especially in the area of security.
+I focus was on international institutions and law especially in the area of security.
 More broadly, my areas of study have been International Relations, Methodology, and Comparative Politics with an emphasis on Latin American Politics.
-My dissertation focused on compliance with supranational law, using UN Security Council resolutions as my principle case; I conducted dissertation field research in Brazil in the Federal House of Deputies.
+My dissertation focused on compliance with supranational law, focusing on the UN Security Council resolutions as my principle case; I conducted dissertation field research in Brazil in the Federal House of Deputies.

-I have extensive experience in data analysis and teaching data science.
-I worked as a statistics consultant, at the Applied Technologies of the Arts and Science (ATLAS), at the University of Illinois from 2013-2015.
+During my Phd, I worked as a statistics consultant, at the Applied Technologies of the Arts and Science (ATLAS), at the University of Illinois from 2013-2015.
 I also served “Methods TA” in Political Science in the 2015-2016 academic year at the University of Illinois, providing assistance and expertise both to undergraduate and graduate students.
 At TU Dresden, in 2018, I designed and taught a course introducing students to data science tools and statistical analysis for political research.
-I primarily teach methodology and data science courses at the Korbel School.
-Research interests in methodology include communicating uncertainty, visual exposition of statistical concepts and electoral rules.

 I have been awarded the Fulbright Fellowship (Argentina 2008), Foreign Language and Area Studies Fellowships (2009-2011), Nelle Signor Travel